HOW TO SET UP A WIREGUARD VPN SERVER WITH PIHOLE

 Installing Docker on Debian is outside the scope of this guide, so please refer to the official documentation.

-After that, set up a password for the PiHole dashboard(i.e. the password needed to log in to the web interface) and configure the docker container with the following docker-compose.yml file:
+After that, set up a password for the PiHole dashboard(i.e. the password needed to log into the web interface) and configure the docker container with the following docker-compose.yml file:

 version: "3"